Foundations · Day 1

 3. Tokens, Not Words

-Here’s a key idea: AI doesn’t understand words the way we do.
-It understands pieces of words—called tokens.
+Here's a key idea: AI doesn't understand words the way we do.
+It understands pieces of words, called tokens.

 Token = a fragment of text that holds predictive value.

-The model doesn’t know what “words” are—it only recognizes useful fragments, based on patterns it has seen millions of times.
+The model doesn't know what "words" are.
+It only recognizes useful fragments, based on patterns it has seen millions of times.

 Some examples:

-- “Krishna” → 1 token
+- "Einstein" → 1 token

 - "Intelligence" → 2 tokens: Int, elligence